Daios Cove Explorers kids club

 All restaurants serve great quality and choice, with an extensive kids menu.
 If your little VIPs are lucky enough to be going to the Scott Dunn Explorers kids club, they will eat food from a menu designed by Masterchef champion Ping Coombes!
 I didnt have my little angels with me on this trip but I was beyond impressed with what I saw in the Explorers club to echo a previous guest, it is just like an Ofsted Outstanding private UK nursery, but 10 times more exciting!
 Other little things about the resort my kids would have loved are the funiculars which take you up and down the resort and alternatively the golf buggies can whizz you around to save tired little legs.

 Relaxing in the spa is a great way to spend adults-only time and my massage therapist was of a very good standard, as was the whole facility.
 Some people may be surprised to find they have both male and female therapists so make it clear if you have a preference.
-Later, in the cocktail bar I opted for my favorite Cosmopolitan, which were consistently perfect.
+Later, in the cocktail bar I opted for my favourite Cosmopolitan, which were consistently perfect.

 Alice Peal (Staff)